croqaz/achaea.js/docs/Events.md

 ### have:eb

 Emitted when you have both physical balance & mental equilibrium, and you recovered either one of them.
-This is considered a new round.
+This is considered a "new round".